PhoenixTales/wiki.gothicarchive.org/religion.md

 ## Priests
 -  _Priests of Innos_ are members of _House of Innos_
-  - some of priests of Innos are members of _Circle of Fire_ and known as _Mages of Fire_ or _Fire Mages_
+  - some of priests of Innos are members of _Circle of Fire_ and known as _Alchemists of Fire_ or _Fire Mages_

 ## Ra, God Of The Sun
 - `I am the rising sun, the light, and the life`